JordanWalsh35/Predicting-Drug-Use-with-the-Big-Five-Personality-Traits/README.md

 ### Splitting the Data & Creating the Response Variable

-The dataset was then copied so that three distinct scenarios could be studied, based on the type of drug user.
+<p align="justify">The dataset was then copied so that three distinct scenarios could be studied, based on the type of drug user.
 In each of these three datasets a new variable was created which will be used as the response variable in the predictive modelling section later on.
-Given the nature of the answers that the respondents gave for each substance (CL0 to CL6 mentioned earlier, i.e. Never tried, Used in Last Decade etc.), it was determined that this would have to be a binary variable (0 or 1) for classification modelling.
+Given the nature of the answers that the respondents gave for each substance (CL0 to CL6 mentioned earlier, i.e. Never tried, Used in Last Decade etc.), it was determined that this would have to be a binary variable (0 or 1) for classification modelling.</p>

-The method used for calculating the output variable was therefore the defining feature that separates the datasets.
-This was done to investigate any possible differences in predictive power of the Big Five traits for those who are more active users and for those who use more dangerous drugs.
+<p align="justify">The method used for calculating the output variable was therefore the defining feature that separates the datasets.
+This was done to investigate any possible differences in predictive power of the Big Five traits for those who are more active users and for those who use more dangerous drugs.</p>

 The three datasets were created with the following logic and code:
 ### 1) A participant who has tried at least one illegal drug at any point in their lives.
-The list of illegal substances used can be seen in the code below.
-The binary variable (‘Try_Drug’) was set to 1 if a participant answered CL1, CL2, CL3, CL4, CL5 or CL6 for at least one drug in the dataset and was therefore 0 if they answered CL0 for all illegal drugs.
+<p align="justify">The list of illegal substances used can be seen in the code below.
+The binary variable (‘Try_Drug’) was set to 1 if a participant answered CL1, CL2, CL3, CL4, CL5 or CL6 for at least one drug in the dataset and was therefore 0 if they answered CL0 for all illegal drugs.</p>

 ```python
 # Dataset 1: Tried illegal drugs at least once